 The 'tests' shown on this page pick out the 6 most important factors that a pencil range can offer me in my own work and they need to be able to:

 The comparison charts shown below were created on a Mid grey paper called 'Ursus' , and this exercise was purposely done on a 220gsm weight.
-I prefer to work on a 300gsm but the results actually allow me to show the importance of paper weights too (found at the bottom of this page)
+I usually work on a 300gsm but the results allow me to show the importance of paper weights too which can be found at the bottom of this page.